• Home

 • Contact

-This album is a special collection of Scots Gaelic music and song, accompanied by Dáithí Sproule (guitar, of Altan) and Andrea Stern (harp), with singer Laura MacKenzie adding wooden flutes, whistles, concertina and Scottish smallpipes to the production’s colorful palette.
+This album is a special collection of Scottish Gaelic music and song, accompanied by Dáithí Sproule (guitar, of Altan) and Andrea Stern (harp), with singer Laura MacKenzie adding wooden flutes, whistles, concertina and Scottish smallpipes to the production’s colorful palette.
 The North Star Gaelic Singers also add their spirited vocals to two tracks.
 The album is a gorgeous selection of traditional music, ranging in theme from great longings to humorous delights, with a special connection to Scottish heritage in America.

 From Uig to Duluth

-Scots Gaelic Music and Song
+Scottish Gaelic Music and Song

 Laura MacKenzie - vocals, wooden flutes, whistles, Scottish smallpipes. concertina